Xeo786/Rufaydium-Webdriver/README.md

 Element.SendKey(key.ctrl "a" key.delete) ; this will clear text content in edit box by simply doing Ctrl + A and  delete Element.Click() ; sent simple click
-Element.Move() ; move mouse pointer to that element it will help drag drop stuff see session.click and session.move Element.clear() ; will cleat selected item / uploaded file or content text ; getting value  element should be input box or editable other wise you need to use Session.CDP approach ; to modify element selenium user will understand what I am talking about MsgBox, % Element.value
+Element.Move() ; move mouse pointer to that element it will help drag drop stuff see session.click and session.move Element.clear() ; will clear selected item / uploaded file or content text ; getting value  element should be input box or editable other wise you need to use Session.CDP approach ; to modify element selenium user will understand what I am talking about MsgBox, % Element.value